mderie/gabuzomeu/README.md

 Solution folders
 ----------------

-Developed in C++ using VS 2019, it stills need to be ported under Linux !
+Developed in C++ using VS 2019 (with the help of CMake for the Linux port !-)

 - Material : see below
 - Common : libraries (headers only !)